graphite-project/whisper/README.md

 whisper-dump.py
 ---------------
-Dump the metadata about a whisper file to stdout
+Dump the metadata about a whisper file to stdout.

 ```
 Usage: whisper-dump.py path